N.J. Man Shoots Himself in the Heart With a Nail

 A neighborly act turned into a near-death scare for one New Jersey man after a nail punctured his heart.

-Dennis Hennis, of Vineland, N.J., was doing repair work on his neighbor's roof last Saturday when the safety feature on his nail gun jammed.
+Dennis Hennis, of Vineland, was doing repair work on his neighbor's roof last Saturday when the safety feature on his nail gun jammed.
 When Hennis went to unjam it, he pointed the gun in the wrong direction, shooting a three-and-a-half inch nail right into his chest.

-"It felt like someone poking me in the chest, like a tap," Hennis, 52, said to ABCNews.com today in a phone interview from his hospital room.
+"It felt like someone poking me in the chest, like a tap," Hennis, 52, told to ABCNews.com today in a phone interview from his hospital room.
 "There was no pain, actually, but a lot of shock.
 I couldn't believe I had just done that."

 The nail, doctors would later discover, had gone through Hennis' chest and right into the right side of his heart.
 Unaware of the full extent of his injury, Hennis held on to the part of the nail still outside his body as he waited with his son for paramedics to arrive.